 James Patterson‘s Maximum Ride series.
 I read several of these myself and my oldest loves them.
-They are a fast, action packed ride with a superpower fantasy element (hint: protagonists are result of hybrid secret science experiment so they are half bird and can fly.
-They are on the lam from these evil scientist who also have created half wolfish humans who hunt them).
+They are a fast, action-packed ride with a superpower fantasy element (hint: protagonists are the result of a hybrid secret science experiment so they are half birds and can fly.
+They are on the lam from this evil scientist who also has created half-wolfish humans who hunt them).

 He also might love James Patterson’s Daniel X series but if I were to pick one series of his, I’d go with Maximum Ride.